galenyip/getdata-project/README.md

 - run_analysis.R (the script that used to genrate output for the project)
 - CodeBook.MD (describes the variables, the data, and any transformations or work that you performed to clean up the data)

 All the R code to process the data is in run_analysis.R .
 The file basically having 5 parts, which addressing the 5 requirements of the project.
-It is with comment at the beginning of each park to briefly describe what is the objective and how to achieve that.
+It is with comment at the beginning of each part to briefly describe what is the objective and how to achieve that.

 Note: The run_analysis.R and other data files should be put in the same folder before running the code.
 The name of the data files are listed below for reference:
 - activity_labels.txt